 – In a study involving 64 people suffering from chronic stress found that supplementing Ashwagandha for two months decreased stress by 44% and significantly improved mood.

 – According to a 60-day trial stressed adults who took 600mg of Ashwagandha extract every day reported a 79% reduction in severe depression (>).

 – Ginseng has excellent anti-stress properties.
 Rg1 and Re ginsenosides in Ginseg act as partial agonists of the glucocorticoid receptor.
-They compensate insufficient steroidal activities when the intrinsic ligand is inadequate.
-They also reversibly occupy certain percentage of the steroidal receptor at low affinity to counter the steroidal effects when they co-exist in a presence of a large amount of intrinsic ligand.
+They compensate for insufficient steroidal activities when the intrinsic ligand is inadequate.
+They also reversibly occupy a certain percentage of the steroidal receptor at low affinity to counter the steroidal effects when they co-exist in a presence of a large amount of intrinsic ligand.
 Ginseng has demonstrated to improve mood.
-A study involving 30 volunteers, found that 200 milligrams of ginseng for eight days can improve mood; and 400 milligram dose improves calmness and cognition.
+A study involving 30 volunteers, found that 200 milligrams of ginseng for eight days can improve mood; and 400-milligram dose improves calmness and cognition.

 Natural News science-based health organization on Ginseng:

-“Truly amazing, fast acting, totally safe, and extremely powerful energy booster.”
+“Truly amazing, fast-acting, totally safe, and extremely powerful energy booster.”

-“Siberian Ginseng is more powerful energy factor then Panax.
+“Siberian Ginseng is a more powerful energy factor then Panax.
 Most competing runners use it because they simply can not outrun the competition that does use it!”

 “Siberian Ginseng has been successfully used to treat bone marrow suppression caused by chemotherapy or radiation, high cholesterol levels, hypertension, neurasthenia with headache, insomnia, and poor appetite.”